 The folklore at Anderson Cemetery centers entirely on the Morris family grave.
 According to accounts collected by regional outlets such as 99.1 WFMK and Kalamazoo-area media, visitors who come to the cemetery on the late-September anniversary of the murders report that the family headstone — described as the only pillar-style marker, standing beneath the cemetery's only evergreen trees near the center — glows in the dark.

 Some tellings go further, claiming that the apparitions of Charles and Esther Morris can be seen standing beside their stone on that night.
-The story is reinforced by the genuinely unsettling historical facts beneath it: a family, including children, shot to death in their home in 1879, and an unexplained burial five miles from where they lived.
+The story is reinforced by the genuinely unsettling historical facts beneath it: a married couple shot to death in their home in 1879, their murders never solved, and an unexplained burial five miles from where they lived.

 These accounts are presented as local ghost tradition rather than verified fact, and the underlying crime is treated as a real tragedy rather than a thrill.
 The historical record confirms the Morris murders and the family's burial here; the glowing headstone and graveside apparitions belong to the folklore that has grown around that documented loss.